denesdavid/Solvedoku/README.md

 ![classic_sudoku_solved_with_predefined_numbers](./doc/solvedoku_classicsolutionwithpredefinednumbers.png)

 -**Save:** With this button you can save the current state of the table and its solutions (if there are any) **into a CSU file**.
 I also saves the solution counter position, it is useful if there are a lot of and you only checked half of them, but you would like to continue at a later time.
-If you save a table with a ton of solutions you cancel the process easily.
+If you save a table with a ton of solutions you can cancel the process easily.

 ![classic_sudoku_saving](./doc/solvedoku_savingprogress.png)

 -**Load:** You can load previously saved CSU files.
-If you load a huge one you cancel the process easily.
+If you load a huge one you can cancel the process easily.

 ![classic_sudoku_loading](./doc/solvedoku_loadingprogress.png)